 Check your email for a message with the following subject line: ‘Confirm your business email.’
 Open up the message and click the ‘Confirm Now’ link.

-Step Two: Adding Your Facebook Business Page or Pages
+Step 2: Adding Your Facebook Business Page or Pages

 The second step in the Facebook Business Manager guide involves adding your page.
 You have a few different options or preferences here.
 You can either create a new Facebook Business Page or add an existing one.
 You can also request access to another person’s business page if you manage or handle the Facebook pages of other businesses or clients.